-Market risk is the risk of an adverse financial impact arising from fluctuations in the value of, or income from, its assets and liabilities.
-The Company's assets are currently held in cash and so there is no market risk arising from investment activity.
+Market risk is the risk of an adverse financial impact arising from fluctuations in the value of, or income from, assets and liabilities.
+The principal sources of market risk are interest rate risk, equity price risk and foreign currency risk.

 A significant majority of the Company's liabilities are denominated in its functional currency of US Dollars.
 It does, however incur liabilities in other currencies like Pound Sterling and Euros.
-To mitigate the risk of currency fluctuations, cash deposits are held in different denominations.